erikeidt/Draconum/README.md

 This project seeks to explore practical and efficient compiler technology & techiques.

+The projects herein are designed to be small, straightforward, simple, and readable.

 For starters, it contains a high performance non-recursive hand-written expression parser that is capable of the rich operators of standard C, including unary, binary operators, function calls, array references, etc...
+The expression parser project focuses just on parsing expressions, without concern for parsing statements, declartions, or generating code.

+The code generation project focuses on generating simple code from an abstract syntax tree, though borrows the tatement parser, which borrows the expression parser, which borrows the scanner.

-I developed the initial expression parser in the 70's.
+I developed this initial expression parser technique in the 70's.
 A few years later I put it together a simple scanner.
 I've been using this approach to parsing & scanning for decades!

+The heart of the expression parser (ParseExpressionToStack) takes under 200 lines of code for all the operators in C.

-The expression parsing approach is a two-state two-stack model.
+Its approach is a two-state two-stack model.
 The first state is the Unary State, and the second is the Binary State.
 The two stacks are operators and operands.
 When parsing is completed, the result is the last tree operand remaining on the operand stack.
 As I mentioned, it uses a non-recursive approach to parsing expressions.
 Typically, it sees